luy21-thu/scarf-QTL/README.md

 - `code/scarf_QTL_function.R`: core functions for scarf-QTL and the pseudobulk baseline.
 The scarf-QTL implementation includes model fitting, association testing, and effect estimation.
 - `code/realdata/`: scripts for reproducing the real-data analyses in the manuscript.
 - `code/simulation/`: scripts for reproducing the simulation studies in the manuscript.
-- `example/`: a lightweight toy example illustrating the basic scarf-QTL workflow on a small dataset.
+- `code/run_example.R`: a minimal reproducible example illustrating the basic scarf-QTL workflow on a synthetic dataset.
 - `data/`: input data directory.
 - `results/`: output directory for intermediate and summary results.